Updated October 6, 2025, to clarify steps in the recipe.

 - If you’re making your own buttermilk, mix the milk and vinegar and let it sit for at least 5 minutes.

-- Sift the Einkorn flour, baking powder, baking soda, and salt into a medium bowl and set aside.
+- Mix the dry ingredients by sifting together the Einkorn flour, baking powder, baking soda, and salt into a medium bowl.
+Set aside.

-- Whisk the melted butter and cacao powder in a small bowl or saucepan until smooth.
-Set this mixture aside to cool slightly.
+- Make the Chocolate Mixture by whisking the melted butter and cacao powder together in a small bowl or saucepan until smooth.
+Set this mixture aside to cool to room temperature (not cold, not warm.)

-- In a large bowl, beat the sugar and eggs together at medium speed on your electric mixer for at least 5 minutes.
+- Cream the Eggs and Sugar in a large bowl by beating the sugar and eggs together at medium speed on your electric mixer for at least 5 minutes, until pale and fluffy.

 - This step is crucial for creating a light, airy texture in the cake.

-- Slowly add the sifted Einkorn and dry ingredients to the wet mixture, stirring gently until combined.
+- Finish the Batter by gently folding the sifted dry ingredients into the wet mixture until combined.

 - Be careful not to overmix, as Einkorn’s gluten is more delicate than modern wheat, and overmixing can lead to a dense cake.